Doreen-Onyango/ascii-art-colour/README.md

 - Convert strings into Ascii Art with different representations.
 - Supports numbers, letters, spaces and newline characters ('\n').
-- Some special characters handled with messages.
+- Some special characters are handled with messages.
--

 ## Installation
 This project is purely written in Go languange, ensure you have Go installed in your computer.